 Residents were supported to establish links with the local community, for example, kids from the local schools came into the centre on a frequent basis.
-The centre was also linked in with the local library, boutiques for fashion shows and with the local community centre.
-A group of residents went out on a trip each week, one resident explained how they enjoyed going out to areas of interest around the area.
+The centre was also linked in with the local theatre.
+Residents enjoyed going out in the good weather to areas of interest around the area.
 There were also local musical groups that volunteered their time to perform for residents in the centre.
 Residents said there was no shortage of activities and the variety on offer was good.
+They told the inspector about the very enjoyable St Patricks day parade the staff had organised describing it as "great crack" on the day that was in it.

-Residents said their rights were upheld, they were not restricted in any way, they he the right to choice and lived their life the way they wanted.
+Residents said their rights were upheld, they were not restricted in any way, they had the right to choice and lived their life the way they wanted.